-China is considering to build a canal trade route fom the Aegean sea to Danube river to connect Greece and central Europe through the Balkans in order to expedite the shipping of goods.
+China is considering building a canal trade route from the Aegean sea to the Danube river to connect Greece and central Europe through the Balkans in order to expedite the shipping of goods.

 This would be a part of China’s $3 trillion Belt and Road initiative to bridge the infrastructure gap along trade routes to Africa, Asia and Europe.

 This also signals the Asian giant’s ambition to play an even more prominent role in global affairs.

 China has already established a strong foothold in the Mediterranean by owning Greece’s main port, the Piraeus Port, through COSCO.